Editorial Standards A-Z

 *Master of Science - M.S.

-The * denotes academic degrees offered by Northeastern Illinois University.
+* Denotes academic degrees offered by Northeastern Illinois University.

 When writing out the address for one of the University’s locations, avoid using abbreviations for the street address.
-Please use the following formats:
+When writing an address in an internal communication, for the web, or in a publication where space is extremely limited, it is acceptable to abbreviate North (N.), Avenue (Ave.), East (E.), Boulevard (Blvd.), Drive (Dr.).
+Otherwise, please use the following formats:

-NOTE: For locations other than the Main Campus, when the official University logo is being used, it is acceptable to not use the first address line with the University’s name.
+NOTE: For locations other than the Main Campus, it is acceptable to not use the first address line with the University’s name when the official University logo is being used.

 Main Campus Location: